mandaris/Pelican-Test-Content/theme-tour.md

 ## Unordered lists

-+ First item
++ First item.

 + Second item.
 This second item has two paragraphs in it.

     This is the second line of the second item.
-Not confusing at all.
+(Not confusing at all.)

-+ Third item
++ Third item.

 ## Ordered lists